Equity Split: How to Distribute Founder/Employee StockStartup Law ResourcesVenture Capital, Financing

 Where to Go for Advice on Your Equity Split

 If you are looking for solid advice on the pros and cons of different equity splits, consider the experts in UpCounsel's marketplace.
 UpCounsel screens out 95 percent of the lawyers who apply to the site so that you get only the top legal minds educated at law schools like Harvard and Yale.
-UpCounsel lawyers average 14 years of legal experience each, and provide their services to major companies, such as Stripe, Twilio and Google.
+UpCounsel lawyers average 14 years of legal experience each, and provide their services to major companies, such as Menlo Ventures, Airbnb and Google.

 To succeed in an increasingly crowded international market, you need to attract and retain the best talent.
 That can be a difficult task for an unproven startup without a realistic equity offering.
 Make sure that your equity split is fair, but doesn’t give away more than it should.
 Talk to the legal experts at UpCounsel today.